Wisdom. Care. Hope.

-Does it seem unusual that someone would help another by using wisdom from the Bible?
+Does it seem unusual to you that someone would help another by using wisdom from the Bible?

 Yes, a good caring psychologist can provide good observational data and is able to help people in some ways, but biblical counseling actually provides deeper insights into the human soul.
 The Bible provides the deepest explanations for human thinking and behavior, and provides the best solutions.

 Read the incredible story in the link below and you’ll see:

 There’s more to us than just a physical part (“a body with a brain”).
 There’s an invisible and spiritual aspect as well.
 The Bible will show you who you are, who God is (He’s your maker), and teach you how we’re designed to relate to God and others.

 “As we look more closely at life, it becomes clearer and clearer that Scripture is about counseling: …explanations of behavior and emotion, interpretation of external sufferings and influences, definitions of workable solutions…these are all matters to which God speaks directly.”